How to Install Docker on Ubuntu 22.04 or 20.04

 It’s important to note that if you change the daemon.json file, you must restart the Docker daemon again to reload the changes.

-When working with Docker, it’s essential to be familiar with the docker command used to manage Docker containers, images, networks, and volumes.
+When working with Docker, one must be familiar with the docker command used to manage Docker containers, images, networks, and volumes.
 Here are some of the most commonly used docker commands:

 CommandDescription